Top End Coasts

 Search again

-Every day that destructive commercial barramundi gillnets are in our Territory waters, they pose a serious risk to threatened, endangered and protected species including dugongs, turtles, dolphins, and critically endangered sawfish, increasing the risk of local extinction for some species.
+Every day that destructive commercial barramundi gillnets are in our Territory waters, they pose a serious risk to threatened, endangered and protected species including dugongs, turtles, dolphins, and endangered sawfish, increasing the risk of local extinction for some species.

 Read the email that we'll send

-I acknowledge and thank you for your commitment to phase out destructive commercial barramundi gillnets by August 2028.
-However, every day that destructive commercial gillnets are in NT waters, they pose a high risk to marine wildlife, including threatened species such as dugongs, turtles, dolphins, river sharks, and critically endangered sawfish.
-We urge you to take the next critical steps to ensure these species are protected and to prevent local extinctions.
+Every day that destructive commercial gillnets are in NT waters, they pose a risk to marine wildlife, including threatened species such as dugongs, turtles, dolphins, river sharks, and endangered sawfish.

-Thank you once again for your commitment to protecting our Top End coasts.
 Together, we can create a future where our coastal and marine environments remain vibrant and resilient for generations to come, supporting our outdoor lifestyle, local tourism industry, and unique marine life.

 Yours sincerely,